Panji tales

-The Panji tales (formerly spelled Pandji) are a cycle of Javanese stories, centred around the legendary prince of the same name from East Java, Indonesia.
-Along with the Ramayana and Mahabharata, the tales are the basis of various poems and a genre of wayang (shadow puppetry) known in East Java as wayang gedhog (the meaning here is unclear, as "gedhog" means "a thumping sound").
-Panji tales have been the inspiration of Indonesian traditional dances, most notably the topeng (mask) dances of Cirebon and Malang, as well as gambuh dance-drama in Bali.
-Especially in the environs of Kediri, the suggested homeland of the tales of Panji, local stories grew and were connected with the obscure legendary figure of Totok Kerot.
-Panji tales have spread from East Java (Indonesia) to be a fertile source for literature and drama throughout Indochina Peninsula (a region that includes modern-day Thailand, Cambodia, Laos, Myanmar, South Vietnam) and Malay World as well.
+The Panji tales are a cycle of Javanese stories, centred around the legendary prince of the same name (actually a title) from East Java, Indonesia.
+Along with the Ramayana and Mahabharata, the tales are the basis of various poems, sculpture and painting, dance-drama performances and genres of wayang (shadow puppetry), especially the one known in East and Central Java as wayang gedhog (the meaning here is unclear, as "gedhog" means "a thumping sound").
+Panji tales have been the inspiration of Indonesian traditional dances, most notably the topeng (mask) dances of Cirebon, Central Java and Malang, as well as gambuh dance-drama in Bali.
+Especially in the environs of Kediri, part of the probable homeland of the tales of Panji, local stories grew and were connected with the obscure legendary figure of Totok Kerot.
+Panji tales have spread from East Java (Indonesia) to be a fertile source for literature and drama throughout Indochina Peninsula (a region that includes modern-day Thailand, Cambodia, Laos, Myanmar, South Vietnam).

 Origin

-In these romances, he is said to do deeds traditionally ascribed to mythical ancestors, and it has also been conjectured that the basis of the story reflects an ancient sun and moon myth.
-Some details of Panji may also be based on Kameçvara, a twelfth-century Javanese king of Kediri.
-While the details of Panji's consort, Chandra Kirana, was based on queen Çri Kirana.
-The curious thing is, the kingdoms in the tale was switched from the historical kingdoms.
-In the tale Panji was said to be the prince of Janggala, while the historic Kameçvara was the prince of Kediri.
-Vice versa, in the tale, Chandra Kirana was said to be the princess of Kediri, while the actual historic Çri Kirana was the princess of Janggala.
+The name Panji is actually a Javanese title, literally meaning 'banner' or 'flag'.
+In these romances, Panji is said to carry deeds traditionally ascribed to mythical ancestors, and it has also been conjectured by Dutch anthropologists that the basis of the story reflects an ancient sun and moon myth.
+Based on literary references and later Javanese traditions, early twentieth-century scholars conjectured that the figure of Panji may be based on Kameçvara, a twelfth-century Javanese king of Kediri, while the details of Panji's betrothed, Candra Kirana, was based on queen Çri Kirana.
+This theory is based on the kakawin Smaradhana, the work of the poet Mpu Dharmaja in the early 12th century.
+That narrative tells of the burning of the love god Kamajaya and his wife, Kamaratih, by the fire of Shiva.
+The spirits of Kamajaya and Kamaratih fell upon the earth and were incarnated as mortal human beings.
+Prince Panji and Princess Candra Kirana are considered incarnations of Kamajaya and Kamaratih.
+One problem with relating this theory to historical kingdoms is that the kingdoms in the tale did not correspond with the historical kingdoms.
+In the tale, Panji was the prince of Janggala, while the historic Kameçvara was the prince of Kediri.
+Likewise, in the tale, Chandra Kirana was said to be the princess of Kediri, while the actual historic Çri Kirana was the princess of Janggala.
 In the Surakarta court poet Rangga Warsita's genealogy Pustaka Radja Mada, the Javanese kings, including Panji, are considered the descendants of the Pandavas of the Mahabharata.